wggm01/ISL-RMRC-Intelligent-Systems-Laboratory/TDM/README.md

-**Introduction summarising:**
+**Introduction:**

 >The team: Kelvin Kung,4th year; Gabriel Marzullo, 5th year; Wvaldo Graell, 5th year; Danilo Caceres, Ph.D., Faculty mentor.

->The technical aspects that it focuses on: Gabriel Marzullo is designing a robot arm and improving the current structure of robot, Wvaldo Graell is making the code to control the robot wireless via wifi and implementing OpenCv library to do image recognition, Kelvin Kung is actually working on the code to control the movements of Robot.
+>The technical aspects that it focuses on: Gabriel Marzullo is working on the designing of a robot arm and improving the current structure of the robot, Wvaldo Graell is devolping the programming in order to control the robot wirelessly via wifi and implementing OpenCv libraries to diferents applications one of them image recognition, Kelvin Kung is also cooperating in the developing of the programming for the develop of additional movements of the Robot.

 .